praveenjuge/kutty/content/docs/_index.md

 weight: 1
 ---

-# Kutty

-Kutty is a set of accessible and reusable components for building web applications.
-It uses Tailwind classes, which is an utility based CSS framework, for styling the components.

 ## Installation

 ```sh
 npm i kutty --save
 ```

-Tailwind CSS is not available in this package, you have to import it yourself.
+Tailwind CSS is not available in this package.
+Learn how to install tailwind [here](https://tailwindcss.com/docs/installation/).

 ## Usage